-The BSS reference points for TFO are described in Figure 1.
-GSM A interface reference point applies here with the exception (as compared with 08.02) that speech is not in the standard 64 kbit/s PCM format and between TFO TRAUs inband signalling is used.
+The GSM BSS reference points for TFO are described in figure 1.
+GSM A interface reference point applies here with the exception that speech is not in the standard 64 kbit/s PCM format and between TFO TRAUs in-band signalling is used.
 For speech and in-band signalling the MSC is transparent.